Soak Up The Sun – And Free Vitamin D

-The sun’s been in short supply this Winter (ahem..what happened to Spring??) so it’s time to get out into the fresh air and soak up some rays this Summer.
-Government guidance suggests 10-15 of unprotected sun exposure to allow our skin to synthesise the sun’s UVB rays from cholesterol into the Vitamin D hormone.
+This summer’s heat wave may have had us sheltering in the shade, but now that its cooled off we should soak up some free Vitamin D. Government guidance suggests 10-15 minutes of unprotected sun exposure per day to allow our skin to synthesise the sun’s UVB rays from cholesterol into the Vitamin D hormone.
 And what’s vitamin D good for?
 Bone health, muscle development, immune support and keeping at bay a host of health issues including heart disease, cancer, dementia, autoimmune diseases and types 2 diabetes.

-I’ve used sunscreen on my face year-round since I was 25 (good advice from a dermatologist) and now I’ve got kids I’m even more obsessed.
+I’ve used sunscreen on my face year-round since I was 25 (good advice from a dermatologist) and now I’ve got kids I’m even more obsessed about their skin.
 Nasty burns in childhood can contribute to skin cancer later in life – just one blistering sunburn can double your chances of developing melanoma later – so it’s something I take very seriously.

 The experts seem to disagree on whether sunscreen interferes with vitamin D synthesis, but most of us may not apply liberally or frequently enough anyway, allowing the sun’s rays to its job regardless.
 But I certainly slather it on well before any redness rears its head.

 Every year I add new brands to the arsenal – taking mental notes on texture, absorption, ease of applying (to a squirming child) and any potential eye-stinging.